 Is a track saw safer than a table saw?

-Used properly, a track saw is generally safer than a table saw.
-Since the track saw blade is only exposed when “plunged” into the wood it is less likely to make un-intentional cuts.
+Appropriately used, a track saw is generally safer than a table saw.
+Since the track saw blade is only exposed when “plunged” into the wood, it is less likely to make unintentional cuts.
 And, for plywood cuts, most table saws have a dangerous kick-back risk that is all but eliminated with a track saw.
-However, both saws can cause serious injury so following the manufacturer instructions.
+However, following the manufacturer’s instructions, both saws can cause serious injury.

 Summary: Table Saw or Track Saw

-However, if you have the budget and some space, starting with a table saw makes the most sense as it can do rips in hardwoods and softwoods that a track saw just can’t keep up with.
+However, if you have the budget and some space, starting with a table saw makes the most sense, as it can do rips in hardwoods and softwoods that a track saw can’t keep up with.

 - Legendary worm drive gearing with 3-5/8 inch depth...